nikitavoloboev/data/macOS/apps/alfred/Alfred.md

 # Alfred

 [Alfred](https://www.alfredapp.com/) is a macOS launcher that is extremely powerful as you can program it to show what you want.
+[Here](https://github.com/learn-anything/alfred-workflows) are all the workflows I really love to use with it.

 ### clean prompt